 Competition Law in Germany

-Ensuring there is fairness in the market is a vital element of regulating it.
-Without fairness in the market companies could operate in any manner they wish which would be to the detriment of the consumer and to new firms entering the competition.
-For consumers, competition law ensures that firms operate in a responsible manner when it comes to advertising and promoting their product.
-Whereas, allowing new firms into the marketplace is good for innovation and thus ensures that all firms improve and provide the best service that they can.
-On this front, competition law is primarily based around two main areas: anti-trust and unfair practices.
+Ensuring fairness in the market is vital in regulating it.
+Without fairness in the market, companies can operate in any manner they wish, which would be detrimental to the consumer and new firms entering the competition.
+For consumers, competition law ensures that firms operate responsibly when advertising and promoting their product.
+Whereas allowing new firms into the marketplace is good for innovation and ensures that all firms improve and provide the best service.
+On this front, competition law is primarily based on two main areas: antitrust and unfair practices.

 - Arbitration services